rishabkapadia/dolby-enhance-postman-collection/README.md

 2. Click Run on top right under Enviornment selection dropdown
 3. Untick last 3 Requests
 4. Open the 'Console' on bottom left, to see debug info.
-5. Click 'Run' on Right pane.
+5. Click 'Run' on Right pane (big orange button).
 6. Once the process is done, go to 'Download via pre-signed URL' request and click 'Send' request.
 7. Playable embeded audio file will be visible in the response pane.
 8. Click 'Save Response' -> Click 'Save to a file'